 Florida's prepaid toll program is called Sun Pass.
-It is similar to the E-ZPass electronic toll system, but it is not compatible with it.
+It is similar to the E-ZPass electronic toll system.
 Sun Pass is compatible with the Georgia Peach Pass and the North Carolina Quick Pass, so Sun Pass users can drive express lanes and toll roads in Georgia and North Carolina.

 The Central Florida Expressway Authority issues what is called an E-Pass transponder.
 E-Pass may already be used on all Florida toll roads, so drivers with an E-Pass may use the Sun Pass lanes outside of the Orlando Metropolitan area.

 E-Pass lanes will be compatibile with E-ZPass beginning September 1, 2018; however, compatibility will not extend to all roadways.
 Read the news story for more information.

 It is important to note that E-ZPass will be able to work on CFX roads, but E-Pass will not work on E-ZPass roads.